 2015 – Odense Municipality Architecture Award for HF & VUC Fyn

-2015 – The Children’s Home of the Future is on the top 40 shortlist for the Mies van der Rohe Award
+2015 – The Children’s Home of the Future is shortlisted for the Mies van der Rohe Award

 2014 – Aarhus Municipality Architecture Award for the Iceberg